Olympiapark Berlin: Olympic preparations by the Nazi Reich

 The Reichsportfeld's reflected the chauvinistic ideology of the Nazi regime not only in its architectural composition, but also through statues and engravings celebrating Aryan athletic youth.
-The 4 stone pylons of Maifeld were named “Frisian”, “Franconian”, “Saxon”, and “Schwabian” after early Germanic tribes.
-The Dietrich Eckart Amphitheater furthered the fabricated Greco-German links to the new regime.
+The four stone pylons of Maifeld were named "Frisian", "Franconian", "Saxon", and "Swabian" after early Germanic tribes.
+The Dietrich Eckart amphitheatre furthered the fabricated Greco-German links to the new regime.

-When the Reichs Sportsfeld was finished, it was 1.32 square kilometres (325 acres).
+When the Reichssportfeld was finished, it was 1.32 square kilometres (325 acres).
 The complex could be described as being designed on Wagnerian scale.
-It consisted of (east to west): the Olympiastadion, the Maifeld (Mayfield, capacity of 50,000) and the Dietrich Eckart amphitheater (capacity of 25,000), in addition to various places, buildings and facilities for different sports (such as football, swimming, equestrian, and field hockey) in the northern part.
+It consisted of (east to west): the Olympiastadion, the Maifeld (Mayfield, capacity of 50,000) and the Dietrich Eckart amphitheatre (capacity of 25,000), in addition to various places, buildings and facilities for different sports (such as football, swimming, equestrian, and field hockey) in the northern part.

-1936 Olympics (August 1–16, 1936)
+1936 Olympics ( 1–16 August 1936)

-The 1936 Olympics were held August 1 and closed August 16.
-The opening ceremony climaxed with the end of the Olympic Torch Relay lighting of the Olympic flame in the Olympic Cauldron.
+The 1936 Olympics were held from 1 to 16 August.
+The opening ceremony climaxed with the end of the Olympic Torch Relay lighting of the Olympic flame in the Olympic cauldron.
 The Olympic Flame was a tradition originated during the previous two Summer Olympics, held in Amsterdam and Los Angeles, and the torch relay first occurred at the 1936 games.
 Carl Diem, who himself was not a Nazi, had thought of the idea, which was approved greatly by Propaganda Minister Joseph Goebbels, as he believed that it was a spectacular way in which to publicize the Olympics.

-Many of the more memorable moments of the 1936 Olympics took place within the Reich Sportsfeld, such as African-American runner Jesse Owens’ four track and field medals at the Olympic Stadium.
+Many of the more memorable moments of the 1936 Olympics took place within the Reichssportfeld, such as African-American runner Jesse Owens’ four track and field medals at the Olympic Stadium.

-At the beginning of the games the “International Congress of Physical Education Students” met in the 1,200 spectator Cupola Hall of the SportForum, which also hosted the foils and saber fencing competitions.
+At the beginning of the games the "International Congress of Physical Education Students" met in the 1,200 spectator Cupola Hall of the Sportforum, which also hosted the foils and saber fencing competitions.
 Fencing was also held in the larger gymnasium, where fencing floors and temporary stands for 500 spectators were built.
 Each of these venues held four fencing floors.

-The Olympic Stadium hosted the opening and closing ceremonies, Athletics, equestrian jumping, four matches of the football competition, two matches of the handball competition, as well as the baseball demonstration.
+The Olympic Stadium hosted the opening and closing ceremonies, athletics, equestrian jumping, four matches of the football competition, two matches of the handball competition, as well as the baseball demonstration.
 The stadium was also the site of both the starting line and the finishing line of the marathon.

 The Olympic Stadium also hosted numerous performances during the Olympics.
-One such show was the “Festival Play”, which was performed August 1, 3, 7,18, and 19.
-Other performances that took place during the games at the Olympic Stadium included “Music and Dances of Nations” (August 10th) and the “Military Concert” (August 13th).
+One such show was the "Festival Play", which was performed on 1 August 3, 7,18, and 19.
+Other performances that took place during the games at the Olympic Stadium included "Music and Dances of Nations" (10 August) and the "Military Concert" (13 August).